openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 * `PReLU` -> per-tensor `FakeQuantize` subgraph is eligible for such swap.

 This transormation allows to fuse `FakeQuantize` to NCE operations.
+### `-swap-fake-quant-reshape`: Swap FakeQuantize with Reshape when required to void redundant expand and permute ops
+The pass is a part of `LowPrecision` pipeline.

+It matches pattern non-channel-aligned op -> optional Reshapes -> FQ -> Reshapes -> channel-aligned op Move the FQ right before the channel-aligned op to avoid redundant expand and permute ops.
 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
 This pass is needed for MTL only since HW MaxPool does not support post-op operations.
 Operations are swapped only if there is an operation before MaxPool that supports post-ops.